The Three Sillies#

 One of the collections that does have them is Lang, whose coloured fairy books include all manner of tales, though the attribution is often sorely lacking, as in the following case, from the Pink Fairy Book (the title of the tale Lang provides — The Merry Wives— is not the title I remember, nor is the set-up…).

 Lang cites The Merry Wives as being translated from the Danish, but does not give a source.
-A few years later, in 1919, J. Grant Cramer included the same tale in his Danish Faiiry Tales translation of tales from the Danish collected by Svendt Grundtvig.
+A few years later, in 1919, J. Grant Cramer included the same tale in his Danish Fairy Tales translation of tales from the Danish collected by Svendt Grundtvig.